aseprite/api/api/dialog.md

 * `ontouchmagnify`: Touch event generated when a pinch gesture is done in the trackpad to zoom in or out.
 The `ev` event is a [TouchEvent](touchevent.md).

+The `autoScaling` property allows the script developer to draw on the GraphicsContext received in the canvas's onpaint event without worrying about the current UI scale setting.
+For instance, you can draw a 20[px]x30[px] rectangle in the canvas's GraphicsContext and it will be displayed the same at any UI scale.
+This property is enabled by default if omitted, so if you don't need it you must explicitly set it to false.

 ## Dialog:repaint()